BIAB coarse mesh false bottom

 - This port is also a 1.5" TC located to the right of the Wort Out Port.
 A Blichmann brand linear flow valve is clamped on with the Blichmann Stationary pickup tube sandwiched in between.
 We recommend a slight upwards output angle to encourage vertical mixing during the chilling operation to reduce temperature stratification.

 We finish off the valve assembly with a TC clamp and gasket to attach whichever pump kit you select below.

-To add this version of the pump kit into the shopping cart, CLICK HERE.
+To add this version of the pump kit with the BLICHMANN RIPTIDE PUMP into the shopping cart, CLICK HERE.

 Temperature Controller (You will add as a separate cart item if you do not already have a controller)

 We stock two controllers for your consideration; The Blichmann Brew Commander

 and the Auber Cube 3e

 .
 The Brew Commander has been sporadically available so if you're unable to add it to the cart, it's because they are fully unavailable.
 The Cube is always available.
 You can read about each of the controllers on their respective product pages linked above but we've also created a buyer's guide

 Be sure to visit the respective product pages to add one of the controller's to your cart.
 IMPORTANT-